usuaero/MachUpX/README.md

 W. F. Phillips, "Flow over Multiple Lifting Surfaces," Mechanics of Flight, 2nd ed., Wiley, New Jersey, 2010, pp. 94 -107.

+## Documentation

+Documentation can be found at [ReadTheDocs](https://machupx.readthedocs.io).
+Specific help with API functions can also be found in the docstrings.

 ## Features